Avinash987/vanessa-voice-poc/README.md

 ├─ test/
 │  └─ prompts.test.js   # Keyword/response unit tests (Node test runner)
 ├─ leads.csv            # Appended call outcomes
-├─ .env                 # Environment variables (not checked in) └─ package.json
+├─ samples/             # Demo call recordings included in this repo └─ package.json
 ```

 ---

-## Notes & Next Steps
+## Next Steps

-- **Transfers** – When Vanessa reaches the `transfer` stage, the server updates the call with `/transfer` TwiML, handing off to an acquisitions lead.
+- Harden webhooks with Twilio signature validation and add auth around the dashboard.
-- **Scaling** – Replace the in-memory session map with Redis or another store if you need multi-instance resilience.
+- Swap the in-memory session map for Redis or DynamoDB when scaling.
-- **Security** – For production, validate Twilio signatures on webhooks and secure the dashboard behind auth.
+- Layer in CRM integrations to push hot leads automatically to acquisitions reps.

-Enjoy the build — feel free to expand Vanessa’s script or plug in custom ElevenLabs voices by adding env keys like `ELEVEN_VOICE_ID_MYVOICE`.
+Enjoy the build — and if you want to run with Vanessa, I’m always up for a chat about voice-first automations.